oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/event/StagingLog.md

 The `StagingLog` class provides three methods: `rollback()`, `commit()`, and `getNewLogs()`.
 The `rollback()` method is used to undo any changes made to the log since the last commit.
 The `commit()` method is used to save any changes made to the log since the last commit.
 The `getNewLogs()` method is used to retrieve any new log events that have been added since the last commit.

-Overall, the `StagingLog` class is an important part of the Alephium project as it provides a way to manage log events.
+Overall, the `StagingLog` class is an important part of the Oxygenium project as it provides a way to manage log events.
 It can be used to store and manage log events in a mutable log, making it easier to keep track of changes and retrieve new events.

 Example usage: